Canada–China relations: Canada caught in the middle of a trade war

 The retaliatory moves by China confirmed that the previously smooth working relationship between both countries had broken down.
 While Canada was merely responding to an arrest warrant issued by a court in New York State, China had not taken steps against Americans because it "wants to improve its relations with the U.S.," a much larger trading partner, according to Nelson Wiseman, a political science professor at the University of Toronto.
 Former ambassador Guy Saint-Jacques concurred: "they know they cannot kick them [the U.S.] so they turned around and kicked us."
 The situation was complicated by Trump's suggestion that he might allow Meng to be released as part of the negotiation for improved trade relations with China, which left Canada in an awkward position.
 In response, Freeland, Canada's foreign affairs minister, made this statement on 14 December: "Canada understands the rule of law and extradition ought not ever to be politicized or used as tools to resolve other issues."

-Several political analysts agreed that Canada was caught in the middle Of China, and Christopher Sands, of the School of Advanced International Studies in Washington, DC, said that "in normal times, the U.S. sends a signal, usually discreetly, to allies to cut it out and play nice."
-That had not happened as of December 14, 2018, leading historian Robert Bothwell to comment, "We've never been this alone.
+Several political analysts agreed that Canada was caught in the middle Of China, Christopher Sands, of the School of Advanced International Studies in Washington, DC, said that "in normal times, the U.S. sends a signal, usually discreetly, to allies to cut it out and play nice."
+That had not happened as of 14 December 2018, leading historian Robert Bothwell to comment, "We've never been this alone.
 We don't have any serious allies.
 And I think that's another factor in what the Chinese are doing....
 Our means of retaliation are very few.
 China is a hostile power."
 In truth, US Secretary of State Mike Pompeo supported Canada's position in a press conference with Canada on 14 December and said he would work to ensure the release of both Canadians who were then in "unlawful detention."
 News reports did not indicate whether he had made such a statement to the government of China.

 On the same day, Trudeau commented that "the escalating trade war between them [China and the U.S.] is going to have all sorts of unintended consequences on Canada, potentially on the entire global economy.
 We're very worried about that."
 On 21 December 2018, Freeland told the news media that she had advised the Chinese ambassador that Canada was requesting the release of Michael Kovrig and Michael Spavor.
 British Foreign Secretary Jeremy Hunt said that the United Kingdom believed that Canada was conducting "a fair and transparent legal proceeding" of Meng: "I am deeply concerned by suggestions of a political motivation for the detention of two Canadian citizens by the Chinese government."

 Canada's ambassador to China, John McCallum, said, "From Canada's point of view, if [the U.S.] drops the extradition request, that would be great for Canada."
-On January 26, 2019, McCallum was fired as ambassador by Prime Minister Justin Trudeau.
+On 26 January 2019, McCallum was fired as ambassador by Prime Minister Justin Trudeau.